wayneluke/vB5-Documentation/release_notes/vBulletin 5.6.6.md

 ### Imagemagick 6

 The option to directly call the Imagemagick 6 executables for image processing has been removed.
 Similar functionality is available through the [IMagick](https://www.php.net/manual/en/book.imagick.php) PECL class now.
 If you were using the ImageMagick 6 library, the system will switch to GD as the default.
-If you have IMagick [installed](https://www.php.net/manual/en/imagick.installation.php), you can switch to this under Settings > Options > Image Options.
+If you have Imagick [installed](https://www.php.net/manual/en/imagick.installation.php), you can switch to this under Settings > Options > Image Options.
 If you were previously using ImageMagick 6, no further configuration should be needed in vBulletin.
 If you wish to use IMagick and do not have ImageMagick installed on your server, you will need to contact your hosting provider for assistance.

 ### PHP 8.1